“Recognizing the work we do has been a long time coming,” said Carl Williams, president of the CFT Council of Classified Employees.

 Sponsor: U.S. Department of Education

-The U.S. Congress created the RISE award (Recognizing Inspiring School Employees) in March 2019 with overwhelming bipartisan support to recognize the excellence of classified employees in public schools across the country.
+The U.S. Congress created the RISE award (Recognizing Inspiring School Employees) in March 2019 with overwhelming bipartisan support to recognize the excellence of classified employees and paraprofessionals in public schools across the country.
 It is the first U.S. Department of Education award of its kind.

 AFT was a partner in writing and lobbying this federal legislation and is helping spread the word about this new program.
 AFT will also be monitoring development of the application process at the department and helping educate schools and governors about the award.
 Because of the union’s direct involvement in award creation, labor unions may make nominations.